-Throughout 2021 there were a total of eight members of St Patrick's Missionary Society resident in England.
+Throughout 2022/23 there were a total of seven members of St Patrick's Missionary Society resident in England.
 There are no members resident in Wales.
-Six members are resident outside the Society's London house, of whom five are involved in parish/chaplaincy ministry in their respective locations while one member is retired.
-There are two members resident at 20 Beauchamp Road - one of whom is involved in the promotion programme of the Society, and one holds a Society position.
+Five members are resident outside the Society's London house, of whom four are involved in parish/chaplaincy ministry in their respective locations.
+There are two members resident at 20 Beauchamp Road - one of whom is directing the promotion programme of the Society and one holds a Society position.

-The main focus of the work of the Society in England & Wales is promotion of the Society and its missionary work.
-Normally this work would involve parish visitation at weekends to those parishes allocated to the Society by the Catholic Missionary Union, under the auspices of the Catholic Bishops Conference of England & Wales, but this was not possible in 2021 due to the Covid 19 pandemic.
-During these weekend visits to parishes, our priests would invite people to support the missionary work of the Society, both spiritually and financially.
+The main focus of the work of the Society in England & Wales is the promotion of the Society and its missionary work.
+This work involves parish visitation at weekends to those parishes allocated to the Society by the Catholic Missionary Union, under the auspices of the Catholic Bishops Conference of England & Wales.
+During these weekend visits to parishes, our priests invite people to support the missionary work of the Society, both spiritually and financially.
 During the week, the Director of Promotion administers the Promotion Office and is assisted in this by an Office Manager and two full time Office Assistants.
-Due to Covid lockdown there are no employees in the District House.